SGA Bylaws

 Clause B.

-The members of the Executive Committee will be the SGA President, Internal Vice-President, External Vice-President, Treasurer, Secretary, Parliamentarian, Trustee, and Speaker of the Senate.
+The members of the Executive Committee will be the SGA President, Internal Vice-President, External Vice-President, Treasurer, Secretary, Parliamentarian, and Trustee.

 Section 2.
 Student Activities Committee